The Crypto Bone

 Crypto Bone ALL-IN-ONE

-From version 0.99b the "cryptobone" control program (the GUI) is distributed together with a software-based Crypto Bone, so that users who install the RPM packages or the DEB packages on their Linux system have a Crypto Bone up and running in seconds.
+For some time now, the "cryptobone2" control program (the GUI) is distributed together with a complete software-based Crypto Bone (ALL-IN-ONE).
+Users who install the RPM packages or the DEB packages on their Linux system have a Crypto Bone up and running in seconds.
+The use of an external device is not necessary to get started with the Crypto Bone software.

-Why does the local, ALL-IN-ONE version even exist, if performing all message encryption and decryption inside an isolated, secure environment is one of the benefits of the external Crypto Bone as a separate hardware?
+But why does the local, ALL-IN-ONE version even exist, if performing all message encryption and decryption inside an isolated, separated and secure environment is one of the benefits of the external Crypto Bone?

 The Hen-And-Egg Problem

-And, if you're using the external Crypto Bone, the message you will sent out will reach people who don't have a Beagle Bone or Raspberry Pi 3.
+And, if you're using the external Crypto Bone, message you will sent out, will eventually reach people who don't have a separate external device .

-Thus very few people will be able to use this kind of secure communication, yet.
+Thus very few people will be able to use this kind of secure communication if using an external device were mandatory.

 On the other hand, checking the software - and even the core software - for security only pays off, if many users rely on this software day-by-day.
 Only if the Crypto Bone's user base has become large enough, security experts will take the time to poke inside the software for bugs and security problems.